The Coronavirus is Like the Weather; Everybody Talks About It.

 The WHO and CDC did not initially recommend the wearing face masks for COVID-19.
 Face masks do not entirely filter out the virus, and most covers don't fit flush to the face, which allows the virus to enter through the cracks.

-Even so, the WHO and CDC then changed their recommendations based on antibody testing, which revealed a much larger base of unknown cases than previously thought.
+Even so, the WHO and CDC then changed their recommendations based on antibody testing, which revealed a much broader base of unknown cases than previously thought.
 These people are more likely to spread the virus.

 High mortality rates and pandemic status for any virus are critical factors that can trigger global lockdowns.
 COVID-19 is a pandemic with a mortality rate initially thought to be 4.5%.
 Antibody testing followed, revealing unknown cases to be much higher than previously thought, lowering mortality rate estimates.